 Even “Thai Yoga” is a limiting description since this implies that the passive stretches are the main element which is not correct.

 So what’s the correct or best name?
 There is no agreement.
 Some people call it Thai Massage, some Thai Yoga Massage, some Thai Yoga Therapy, some stick with the Thai name of Nuad Borarn, and some created their own names like Soma Veda Thai Yoga.

 It is massage, and so much more.
 It is an ancient healing arts system that has been used in Thailand for hundreds of years to help people with their various ailments.

 It is hard to pin it down to one name which correctly describes what it is, especially since it has been modified and adapted in many ways in the Western world.

 In the end it depends on the practitioner.
 Some therapists use primarily the massage elements, others use mostly the yoga elements, others emphasize the energetic aspects, and some combine it all in a balanced way.

 Thai Massage in the western world

 There is no one right or wrong way.
-This is is an ancient system, but it is still evolving, especially since its introduction to the western world.
+This is an ancient system, but it is still evolving, especially since its introduction to the Western world.
 There it has been: